dildeolupbiten/TkEnneagram/README.md

 ![img26](https://user-images.githubusercontent.com/29302909/96926187-eba89300-14bd-11eb-96d3-6cf7700a95f1.png)

 **16.** The geocoding service needs an internet connection.
 To get the coordinates of a place, users should press **Enter** and/or **Return** key.
-Sometimes the Geocoding Service may not respond and the program raises a messagebox like below.
+Sometimes the Geocoding Service may not respond and the program raises a warning message like below.

+![img27](https://user-images.githubusercontent.com/29302909/92814219-84ca9100-f3cb-11ea-9290-7af50b571c8b.png)

 In this case, it's recommended to close this messagebox and try again.

-![img27](https://user-images.githubusercontent.com/29302909/92814219-84ca9100-f3cb-11ea-9290-7af50b571c8b.png)

-**17.** After pressed to **Enter**, if the entered value is a valid place, a drop-down menu is opened under the place entry.
-Users can select the country from this list.
+**17.** After pressed to **Enter**, if the entered value is a valid place, a drop-down menu pops under the place entry.
+Users could select the country from this list.

 ![img28](https://user-images.githubusercontent.com/29302909/96926398-2e6a6b00-14be-11eb-9d25-9782f3c00bf9.png)

 After the selection, the latitude and longitude values of this place are inserted to the related entries.
-Users also can add the latitude and longitude values manually.
+Users also could add the latitude and longitude values manually.

 **18.** If all the entries are filled as described above, users could the **Calculate** button.
 And short after a window like below is created.